theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 **Getting a list of matches**

-This basic search that shows how regular expressions can be useful for capturing text with and without diacriticals, and for capturing compounds:
+This basic search shows how regular expressions can be useful for capturing text with and without diacriticals, and for capturing compounds:

 ```bash
 pdfgrep -e '[Ss]ch[aä]tz' HdE\ German.pdf -H --page-number=label